Sun Wukong Dough Figurines from Quanzhou, Fujian, China

 1) For the entire episode, see Wu & Yu, 2012, vol. 1, pp. 314-320.

-2) The child first speaks his new name in Wu & Yu, 2012, vol. 2, p.
-354. The name Sudhana originates from the Avatamsaka Sutra (Wu & Yu, 2012, vol. 2, pp. 386-387 n.
+2) The child first speaks his new name in chapter 49 (Wu & Yu, 2012, vol. 2, p.
+354).
+The original Sudhana originates from the Avatamsaka Sutra (Wu & Yu, 2012, vol. 2, pp. 386-387 n.
 3).

 3) For a complete English translation, see Wivell (1994).